geekrunners/geekrunners.github.io/content/blog/2023-05-27-introducing-librunner.md

 4. it prints "Hello World", meaning you have a working code to start from.
 Open the project in your favourite code editor and make two changes:

-   4.1. add LibRunner to the project's dependencies in the file `Cargo.toml`:
+   4.1. add LibRunner to the project's dependencies:

+       $ cargo add librunner

+     It adds a new dependency to your `Cargo.toml` file:

       ```toml
       [dependencies]
-      librunner = "0.4.0"
+      librunner = "0.5.0"
       ```

    4.2. replace the content of the file `src/main.rs` with the code below: